 Any work of non-fiction related to rugby.

 A biography of a sports-related personality, authorised or unauthorised.
-(The Autobiography of the Year Award, is distinct from Biography and, does NOT require submissions)

 At the end of the awards ceremony the Overall Sports Book of the Year will be announced.
 This will be decided by the judges from the winning books of each category.

 Each of the specific sports category awards will be judged by either, the relevant Sport’s Writers’ Association or a separately selected specific panel of judges, under the guidance of SBA Chairman David Willis.
 All collated submission lists are passed to the individual judging panels for assessment before the shortlists are set.
 Further titles may be called in by the judging committees.

 The number of submissions for each category will confirm which awards are actually presented, so the number of categories may vary from the above if too few are submitted in any category.